gregorylaporte/coveo.github.io/_posts/2014-12-21-facet-dependency.md

 {% endhighlight %}

-Now if we reload the page, we still see 3 facets.
-Let's do some javascript now.
+If we reload the page, we still see 3 facets.
+It's now time for some javascript.

 ## Writing the JavaScript code

 Now that we have all the information needed, we can start writing the javascript code.
-The first thing we need to do is to disable the dependant facets, so we don't see them when we load the page.
+The first thing we need to do is to disable the dependent facets, so we don't see them when we load the page.
 This can be done with this simple code snippet.

 {% highlight javascript %}
 $(function() {
   //Select all the facets with a dependency attribute
   $('.CoveoFacet[data-depends-on-id]').each(function(index, facet) {
-    $(facet).coveo().disable(); //Disable them
+    $(facet).coveo('disable');
   });
 });
 {% endhighlight %}